-Allowance for Repayment Assistance Plan

-The allowance is an estimate of future costs based on projected prime rates of interest, projected months of repayment assistance utilization and estimates for program uptake.
+Allowance for Repayment Assistance Plan is an estimate of future costs based on projected prime rates of interest, projected months of repayment assistance utilization and estimates for program uptake.

-Nurses Loan Forgiveness

-The allowance is an estimate of future costs based on projected average debt levels and estimates of program uptake.
+Nurses Loan Forgiveness is an estimate of future costs based on projected average debt levels and estimates of program uptake.

-Allowance for Permanent Disability/Death Benefit

-The allowance is an estimate of future costs based on estimates of program utilization in relation to projections of future average value of loans in study, loans in repayment and defaulted loans.
+Allowance for Permanent Disability/Death Benefit is an estimate of future costs based on estimates of program utilization in relation to projections of future average value of loans in study, loans in repayment and defaulted loans.

-Interest Grants to Students

-The benefit was calculated assuming that students remain in school for an average of three years, and applying the Fund's borrowing rate.
+Interest Grants to Students is calculated assuming that students remain in school for an average of three years, and applying the Fund's borrowing rate.